-Figure 25: Resolutions in momentum, polar angle, azimuthal angle and reconstructed vertex for forward charged tracks (electrons) from the CLAS12 reconstruction program.
-Reconstruction of events was performed using a GEANT4 simulation accounting for the HD-Ice configuration and transverse field of the target.
+Figure 25: Resolutions in momentum, polar angle, azimuthal angle and reconstructed vertex for forward charged tracks (electrons) from CLAS12 reconstruction program.
+Reconstruction of events was performed using the input from the GEANT4 simulation, accounting for the HD-Ice configuration and transverse field of the target.

-Figure 26: Resolutions in momentum, polar angle, azimuthal angle and reconstructed vertex for large angle charged tracks (protons) from the CLAS12 reconstruction program.
-Reconstruction of events was performed using a GEANT4 simulation accounting for the HD-Ice configuration and transverse field of the target.
+Figure 26: Resolutions in momentum, polar angle, azimuthal angle and reconstructed vertex for large angle charged tracks (protons) from CLAS12 reconstruction program.
+Reconstruction of events was performed using the input from the GEANT4 simulation, accounting for the HD-Ice configuration and transverse field of the target.